JeroenDeDauw/service-registry/README.md

 $foz = ServiceRegistry::getInstance()->newObject( 'Foz' );
 ```

-Specify services using a `ServiceContainer` and register them with the `ServiceRegistry` instance at a later point.
+Specify services using a `ServiceContainer` and register them with the `ServiceRegistry` instance at a convenient time.
 ```php
 use ServiceRegistry\ServiceContainer;